 View EPC Ratings

-Queen Street is set in the heart of the town centre and the comprehensive shopping facilities that include a wealth of shops, bars and restaurants, two supermarkets, cinema, theatre as well as pleasant river walks and the railway station that provides a service to London Paddington (55 mins.).
+Catslip is a delightful tranquil hamlet in an Area of Outstanding Natural Beauty, no more than ½ mile of Nettlebed with a range of facilities including a café/delicatessen, GP surgery, nursery and primary school, hotel/restaurant and petrol station/store.
+There is more extensive shopping, transport and schooling facilities in nearby Henley (approx. 4 miles) with a wealth of shops, bars and restaurants, two supermarkets, cinema, theatre as well as pleasant river walks and the railway station that provides a service to London Paddington (55 mins.).
 The commuter is serviced by both the M4 (J8/9) and M40 motorways approximately 7 miles.

 Due to current regulations it is now necessary for purchasers to provide proof of Identity.
 This can be in the form of either a current passport or photo driving licence, together with proof of address (valid in the last 3 months) which can be either a utility bill or driving licence (if this has not been used as proof of identity).